cisagov/manage.get.gov/.github/ISSUE_TEMPLATE/developer-onboarding.md

 ## Known Issues

 ### SSL Verification Failure
-Some developers, especially those using Government Furnished Equipment (GFE), have problems installing python packages due to an SSL verification failure.
-This happens because GFE has a custom certificate chain installed, but python uses its own certificate bundle.
-As a result, when pip tries to verify the TLS connection to download a package, it cannot and so the download fails.
-To resolve this, if you are running locally you can use --use-feature=truststore to direct pip to use the local certificate store.
-If you are running a docker container, you will need to export the root certificate and pull it into the container.
+Some developers using Government Furnished Equipment (GFE) have problems using tools such as git and pip due to SSL verification failurse.
+This happens because GFE has a custom certificate chain installed, but these tools use their own certificate bundles.
+As a result, when they try to verify an ssl connection, they cannot and so the connection fails.
+To resolve this in pip you can use  --use-feature=truststore to direct pip to use the local certificate store.
+If you are running into this issue when using git on windows, run ```git config --global http.sslbackend schannel```.

+If you are running into these issues in a docker container you will need to export the root certificate and pull it into the container.
 Ask another developer how to do this properly.

 ### Puppeteer Download Error
 When building the node image either individually or with docker compose, there may be an error caused by a node package call puppeteer.
 This can be resolved by adding `ENV PUPPETEER_SKIP_DOWNLOAD=true` to [node.Dockerfile](../../src/node.Dockerfile) after the COPY command.